 The Leadership Council as follows:

-Adrienne Adams (Queens Community Board 12); Rhonda Binda (Jamaica Center BID); Brian Browne (St. John’s University); Ricardi Calixte (Queens Economic Development Corporation); Tonya Cantlo-Cockfield (Jamaica Center for Arts and Learning); Clive Dawkins (Property Owner); Kevin J. Forrestal (Queens Community Board 8); Deepmalya Gosh (The Child Center of New York); Glenn Greenidge (Sutphin Boulevard Business Improvement District); Michael Griffith (New York City Department of Transportation) Tyrel Hankerson (Resident); Ian Harris (Community Board 12); Howard Hecht (Community Member); Cathy Hung (Jamaica Center for Arts ad Learning/ Jamaica Performing Arts Center); Derek Irby ( 165th Street Mall Improvement Association); Bilal Karriem (Queens Community Board 12); Malikka Karteron (Resident); Philippa Karteron (Resident); Michele Keller (Queens Community Board 12); Tameka Pierre-Louis (Civic Leader); Justin Rogers (Greater Jamaica Development Corporation); Pierina Ana Sanchez (Regional Plan Association); Aaron Schwartz (Commercial Property Owner); Earl Simons (York College); Nakita Vanstory (LaGuardia Community College-Justice Community Program); Bernard Warren (Jamaica YMCA); Richard Werber (King Manor Museum); Jonathan White (Community Member); Montgomery Wilkinson (Resident); Nadezhda Williams (Community Based Organization) and Tajuana Hamm (Designee for NYS Senator James Sanders, Jr.).
+Brian Browne (St. John’s University); Ricardi Calixte (Queens Economic Development Corporation); Tonya Cantlo-Cockfield (Jamaica Center for Arts and Learning); Kevin J. Forrestal (Queens Community Board 8); Deepmalya Gosh (The Child Center of New York); Glenn Greenidge (Sutphin Boulevard Business Improvement District); Michael Griffith (New York City Department of Transportation); Ian Harris (Community Board 12); Howard Hecht (Community Member); Derek Irby ( 165th Street Mall Improvement Association); Malikka Karteron (Resident); Michele Keller (Queens Community Board 12); Tameka Pierre-Louis (Civic Leader); Justin Rogers (Greater Jamaica Development Corporation); Pierina Ana Sanchez (Regional Plan Association); Aaron Schwartz (Commercial Property Owner); Earl Simons (York College); Nakita Vanstory (LaGuardia Community College-Justice Community Program); Richard Werber (King Manor Museum); Jonathan White (Community Member); Montgomery Wilkinson (Resident) and Tajuana Hamm (Designee for NYS Senator James Sanders, Jr.).

-The Leadership Council also includes the following Ex-Officio Members: U.S. Representative Gregory Meeks; State Senators Leroy Comrie and James Sanders; Assemblymembers Vivian Cook, Michele Titus, and Clyde Vanel; Councilmembers Rory Lancman, I. Daneek Miller, Donovan Richards, and Ruben Wills.
+The Leadership Council also includes the following Ex-Officio Members: U.S. Representative Gregory Meeks; State Senators Leroy Comrie and James Sanders; Assemblymembers Vivian Cook, Michele Titus, and Clyde Vanel; Councilmembers Adrienne Adams, Rory Lancman, I. Daneek Miller and Donovan Richards.

 The Jamaica Now Action Plan unveiled in April 2015 outlines 26 strategic actions for the revitalization and growth of Jamaica, Queens into a thriving residential and commercial neighborhood.